amingilani/ilo-proxy/README.md

 # ILO2 Legacy TLS Proxy

+THIS DOES NOT WORK!
+OPENSSL NEEDS TO BE CONFIGURED TO USE THE OUTDATED CIPHER SUITES.

 This project provides a Docker-based reverse proxy solution for accessing HP ILO 2 management interfaces from modern browsers.
 It addresses the issue where modern browsers block access to ILO 2 due to its outdated TLS 1.0 implementation.

 ## Problem